adityaS011/vector_assign/README.md

 # VectorShift Pipeline Builder

-A full-stack pipeline builder for the VectorShift frontend technical assessment.
 The app lets users drag workflow nodes onto a React Flow canvas, connect them, add dynamic variables in text nodes, and submit the pipeline to a FastAPI backend for DAG analysis.

 ## Features